 Paper Angels a children’s activity and story book was published 2010 by Bloomsbury.

-Emma is currently developing and writing Gum Shoe Story an animated/live action documentary about chewing gum and making Random Person 52 part viral internet animation series.
+Emma is currently developing and writing a feature and making Random Person 52 part viral internet animation series.

-Her latest film Roger Ballen’s Theatre of Apparitions commissioned by Roger Ballen which she co-directed with Ged Haney had it’s World Premiere at Edinburgh International Film Festival (EIFF) 2016.
+Roger Ballen’s Theatre of Apparitions commissioned by Roger Ballen which she co-directed with Ged Haney had it’s World Premiere at Edinburgh International Film Festival (EIFF) 2016.
 London Premiere, The BFI London Film Festival 2016.
-Now doing the festival circuit.